Garden design for overgrown gardens: 3 garden designer techniques to get an overgrown garden back in check

 Isn’t nature wonderful?
 With very little care and attention the majority of garden plants will quickly adapt to their surroundings and flourish.
 But what happens when a garden is neglected?
 What happens when the strongest plants take over and all sense of structure and order are lost?

-Like many professional garden designers, I am often contacted by people who are struggling to cope with an overgrown garden.
+Like many professional garden designers, we are often contacted by people who are struggling to cope with an overgrown garden.
 Frequently this is through no fault of their own, but simply because they have recently moved into a property and have 'inherited' a garden that has lost its way.
 Another all too common situation is that illness or work commitments have dramatically reduced the amount of time that can be devoted to a garden, and things have quickly got out of hand as a result.

 For anyone facing an overgrown or neglected it can be difficult to know where to start.
 Garden design can really help, however, so here are three simple strategies to take back control: